 Preparation methods varied by region.
 Some communities smoked dried leaves before sleep.
 Others brewed bitter teas.
 Certain traditions combined it with other sacred herbs during full moon ceremonies or seasonal celebrations.

 The Zoque people of Chiapas also recognized its dream-enhancing properties, incorporating it into healing ceremonies alongside other medicinal plants.
-Its reputation earned it reverence among various Mesoamerican cultures as a tool for spiritual exploration.
+Its reputation earned it quiet reverence among various Mesoamerican cultures as a tool for inner exploration.

 Calea zacatechichi: A revered herb in indigenous Mexican and Central American cultures for its dream-inducing and medicinal properties.

 Most people tolerate this herb well, but side effects can occur.
-Common reactions include nausea, vomiting, and dizziness—particularly during first-time use.
-These symptoms typically appear within the first hour and may last several hours.
+Common reactions include nausea, vomiting, and dizziness—especially during first-time use.
+These symptoms usually appear within the first hour and may last several hours.

 The intensely bitter taste is hard to ignore.
-It often lingers for hours after consumption and frequently triggers additional stomach discomfort.
+It lingers for hours after consumption and often triggers stomach discomfort.
 Many users also report hangover-like effects the next day, including headaches, fatigue, and mild dehydration.

 Sleep disturbances can happen despite the herb’s dream-enhancing reputation.
 Some people experience vivid or unsettling dreams that disrupt rest.
 Others find it harder to fall asleep or stay asleep through the night.